Tests of the Atomki anomaly in lepton pair decays of heavy mesons: -Vector vertices

 Let us define the following ratio of two-body decay rates:

 where $\vec{p}_V$ is the momentum of the final state boson in the rest frame of $H^*$.
 This ratio exhibits two important differences with respect to the similar ratio defined in $^8{\rm Be}^* \to\ ^8{\rm Be}$ nuclear transitions \cite{Feng:2016jff}.
-First, since $m_{H^*} \gg m_q(q^2)$ one would expect a suppression of the heavy quark contribution relative to the light quarks; this makes $R_{X/\gamma}(H^*)$ more sensitive to the $Xq\bar{q}$ couplings, which are relatively well bounded from other processes \cite{ Feng:2016jff}.
+First, since $m_{H^*} \gg m_q(q^2)$ we have a suppression of the heavy quark relative to the light quarks contributions in Eqs. (\ref{ffp}) and (\ref{ffv}), which is stronger for bottom meson transition amplitudes.
+In order to be more explicit, and for the easy reference of the interested reader, in Table 2 we display the values of the two contributions that appear within square brackets in Eq. (\ref{ffv}), by assuming $q^2=m_X^2 $ for the square of the momentum transfer of the $X$-boson.
+This has the advantage that the the ratio $R_{X/\gamma}(H^*)$ is more sensitive to the $Xq\bar{q}$ couplings, which are relatively well bounded from other processes \cite{ Feng:2016jff}.
 On the other hand, given the larger phase-space in heavy meson decays, this ratio is not suppressed by kinematics, as it happens for decay of $^8$Be nucleus.